arunbaby0/arunbaby.com/_speech_tech/0059-neural-architecture-search-for-speech.md

 ## 5. The Reward Function: The "Efficiency Frontier"

 We don't just want the lowest Word Error Rate (WER).
 We want to solve for:
-$Reward = -WER - \lambda \cdot \log(Latency)$
+`Reward = -WER - lambda * log(Latency)`

-Where $\lambda$ represents how much we value speed.
+Where `lambda` represents how much we value speed.
-- If $\lambda$ is high, the system will favor tiny, lightning-fast models.
-- If $\lambda$ is low, it will favor heavy, accurate models.

 ---

 ## 6. Real-time Implementation: On-Device Accuracy

 When an architecture is discovered, how is it deployed?
-1.  **Export to ONNX/CoreML**: Convert the neural graph to a static format optimized for the mobile NPU (Neural Processing Unit).
+1. **Export to ONNX/CoreML**: Convert the neural graph to a format optimized for the mobile NPU.
-2.  **Quantization-Aware Discovery**: The NAS system searches for models that perform well even when their weights are compressed from 32-bit floats to 8-bit integers.
+2. **Quantization-Aware Discovery**: Search for models that perform well with 8-bit integers.
-3.  **Phonetic Pruning**: Prune layers that the NAS system identifies as redundant for specific acoustic environments.
+3. **Phonetic Pruning**: Prune redundant layers for specific acoustic environments.

 ---